wp-plugins/my-optional-modules/readme.txt

 = [mom_categories] =
 Creates a display column(s) of all parent categories, with links, and descriptions of each.

+= [mom_reddit] =
+Creates a feed for a given reddit sub. sub should be the name of the subreddit, limit the number of entries to pull, title can be %blank% to display no title, left blank to use the subreddit's title, or customized to display your own title, and description should be a 1 or a 0 (to display (1) or not (0)).

+Example: [mom_reddit sub='destinythegame' limit='5' title='You might be interested in' description='0']

 == Screenshots ==
 1. A horizontal gallery in a post.
 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.1.4 =
+*	*Release Date - 14th, September, 2015*
+*	(added) [mom_reddit] for embedding subreddit feeds

 = 10.1.3 =
 *	*Release Date - 7th, September, 2015*
 *	(added) [mom_categories] shortcode (parent category display)